Warren T. Wright Farmhouse Site

 Warren T. Wright Farmhouse Site is a historic archaeological site located near Millsboro, Sussex County, Delaware.
 It once included a farmhouse similar to the nearby Robert Davis Farmhouse, but this was destroyed by a fire in the 1970s.
 The remains are partially visible.
-Warren Wright was a leader in the nativist movement during the period of the Indian River Nanticoke community.
+Warren Wright was a leader in the nativist movement during the period of the Indian River Nanticoke Indian Association community.

 It was added to the National Register of Historic Places in 1979.